cse110-sp24-group7/cse110-sp24-group7/README.md

 Here is also the WIKI link to our project: [WIKI](https://github.com/cse110-sp24-group7/cse110-sp24-group7/wiki/), https://github.com/cse110-sp24-group7/cse110-sp24-group7/wiki/

+If you're an interested developer or a prospective CSE 112 Student: Welcome!
+Take a look at this developer guide on our Wiki on how to get started with our project: [Developer Guide](https://github.com/cse110-sp24-group7/cse110-sp24-group7/wiki/Dev-Guide)

 ### Team Video

 Watch our Team Video here: [Team Video](https://youtu.be/FQCCy9b4-sM)